IRHPC/irhpc.github.io/docs/policies.md

 ## Resource Policies

-Resource policies are implemented in order to facilitate fair and efficient use of the HPC resource.
+[Resource policies](./files/respol-v1-4.pdf) are implemented in order to facilitate fair and efficient use of the HPC resource.
 They cover
 - Etiquette on the login-node
-- Local disk spaces: /home/ and /scratch/
+- Local disk spaces: **/home/** and **/scratch/**
 - Deletion of account and data
 - Job scheduler
 - System maintenance

 ## User Agreement

-The user agreement is in place to enforce good behaviour on the sharged resource.
+The [user agreement](./files/useragree-v1-3.pdf) is in place to enforce good etiquette on the sharged resource.
 It covers
 - Responsible use
 - Use of resource for research only
-- To not access data outside of /home/
+- To not access data outside of **/home/**
 - Safeguarding credentials

 ## Current version

-The lates versions of these documents can be found here.
+The policies regarding the usage of the HPC resource are reviewed once a year by the steering committee.